 Yes!
-We have a small shop in The Black Box on Washington in Portland Maine -- an innovative commerce space made of repurposed shipping containers.
+We have a small shop in The Black Box on Washington Ave in Portland, Maine -- an innovative commerce space made of repurposed shipping containers.
 We look forward to your visit.
 Please check our current hours on social media to make sure we are open.
 Our shop address is 93 Washington Ave #3, Portland, Maine 04101.
-Link to our google maps address is here.
+A link to our google maps address is here.

-Yes, you will receive in email confirmation once your order is placed.
-If you cannot find it in your email, please check your spam folder as sometimes they do end up in there.
+Yes, you will receive an email confirmation once your order is placed.
+If you cannot find the confirmation in your email, please check your spam folder as sometimes it does end up in there.
 If you still need help, please email us at: email@example.com or call us at 207.650.1766.

 We will ship your order within 48 hours after your order is placed.
 We ship Monday - Friday, but not on weekends or holidays.
 Please email us if you need special shipping care or are curious about expedited shipping, we will do what we can do help.